-You would need to pay a PSE&G electric/gas bill and whatever telephone, TV, and/or Internet access services you get.
+You would need to pay a PSE&G electric/gas bill and whatever telephone, TV, and/or Internet access services that you get on your own.

-The rent for each specific apartment is different depending on whether or not it was renovated and other factors.
+The rent for each specific apartment is different depending on whether or not it was renovated, how long the previous tenant(s) lived there, and other factors.
 If there are any openings (see the Openings page), you'll find information specific to each available apartment there.

 When you move in to an apartment, the first month's rent is the pro-rated amount for the part of that month that you'd be living there.
 If you move in on the 15th, you pay for that day and the rest of that month.
 You pay this when you get the keys.